MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/QuickCampaign.md

 ---
-title: QuickCampaign - Common Data Model | Microsoft Docs
+title: QuickCampaign in crmCommon - Common Data Model | Microsoft Docs
 description: System operation used to perform lengthy and asynchronous operations on large data sets, such as distributing a campaign activity or quick campaign.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Quick Campaign
+# Quick Campaign in crmCommon

 System operation used to perform lengthy and asynchronous operations on large data sets, such as distributing a campaign activity or quick campaign.